 Authorizing & School Discipline

-Authorizers are not Monolithic on School Discipline
+Authorizers are Not Monolithic on School Discipline

-This report further examines NACSA’s recently released data on authorizer perspectives and practices on school discipline.
+This report further examines NACSA’s data on authorizer perspectives and practices on school discipline.
 While the big picture information demonstrated a range of approaches and perspectives, inspection of the data within each authorizer’s individual responses appeared to reveal some patterns.

 Our analysis found that all authorizers do not approach school discipline in the same way.
 There appears to be two distinct groups of authorizers: one group—termed the Monitor & Report group—uses a range of monitoring, collecting, and discipline reporting practices more frequently compared to the other group—termed the Hands Off group—comprised of authorizers that are much less likely to use those same practices.